 The 2018 event is sold out.
 If you wish to be added to the wait list, please send your name, email address, and phone number to email@example.com.

 For an additional fee, you can choose to have a spacious tent for two set up and waiting for you upon your arrival in each day’s BikeMaine Village, with your luggage delivered to your door and two camp chairs ready for you to relax.
 The fee is $450 per tent (up to two people) and includes an L.L.Bean tent, and two camp chairs.
 You’ll need to bring your own sleeping bag and pad.

 Your registration fee includes:

-- 3 hearty, delicious meals each day, with the exception that riders are on their own for the first 3 meals we are in the layover community, where there is a wide array of restaurants and markets available
+- 3 hearty, locally-sourced meals each day, with the exception that riders are on their own for dinner, breakfast, and lunch when we are in the layover community, where there is a wide array of restaurants and markets available

 - Well-stocked rest stops for recharging and refueling